 Summer Lunch at the Library will only be successful if the children and families in your community know about the program.
-CDE provides a list of all summer meal sites in California on its website.
+CDE lists all summer meal sites in California on its website.
 This information is also available through the National Hunger Hotline, a toll-free phone number families can call to locate food assistance (1-866-3 HUNGRY or 1-866-348-6479).
 This service is also available to Spanish speakers at 1-877-842-6273.
 Your meal provider may also conduct outreach to families and more outreach is better.
-It is also important to note that library meal sites are required to display information about the site visible to the public.
+It is also important to note that library meal sites are required to display information about their lunch service in a manner visible to the public.